Dafeman/muenergia/README.md

 **μEnergia: C++ Framework to Develop Embedded Software**

-This is a software development platform for **MSP-EXP430G2 LaunchPad**, **TivaC Series EK-TM4C123GXL LaunchPad**, and **Tiva C Series TM4C129 ConnectedLaunchPad**.
+**μEnergia**, pronounced as "micro-Energia", is a software development platform for **MSP-EXP430G2 LaunchPad**, **TivaC Series EK-TM4C123GXL LaunchPad**, and **Tiva C Series TM4C129 ConnectedLaunchPad**.
 The framework is lightweight, flexible, and consumes minimum memory and computational resources to build applications and rational agents on microcontrollers that sense and actuate using add-on boards.

 μEnergia consists of two parts: